 How do I apply?

-The online application for HEERF II Student Share Grants is now available.
-Students can access the online application at forms.LUC.edu/heerf.
+The online application for HEERF II Student Share Grants is now closed.
 Applications submitted through Tuesday, April 20 at 5 p.m.
-Central time will be included in the Priority Application Period.
+Central time were included in the Priority Application Period.

 What is it?